jenna-jordan/jenna-jordan.github.io.archived/_posts/2018-08-28-what-is-information.md

   - W5: Preservation
   - W7: Interfaces, searches, & discovery

-(Weeks 1 and 10 are synthesis weeks... introducing and wrapping up the material)
+(Weeks 1 and 10 are synthesis weeks... for introducing and wrapping up the material)

-Remember, the human element (ethics!) is key…
+Remember, the human element (ethics!) is key.
->"Information never lives alone… there's no such thing as raw data.”
+> "Information never lives alone… there's no such thing as raw data.”

 ## Defining Information

 - Here's one definition of information: any type of knowledge that can be exchanged...
 	- ...and in that exchange, it is represented by data...
 	- data = strings of bits with a description of how to interpret the strings of bits as numbers…